 - The £243m capital fund was directly allocated to GM.
 Equivalent funds were agreed with other Mayoral Combined Authorities.
 Access to funding for other areas has been via a competitive application process. - GM was able to swiftly agree the allocation of this funding against developed strategic plans.
-The speed of decision making has provided certainty of funding and confidence of support for innovative plans and enhancing the GM negotiating position for further investment required to deliver these plans in full. - £160m has been allocated to support the delivery of GM 'Streets for All' infrastructure, in line with the proposals in the GM Cycling and Walking Commissioner's Made to Move report8.
+The speed of decision making has provided certainty of funding and confidence of support for innovative plans and enhancing the GM negotiating position for further investment required to deliver these plans in full. - £160m has been allocated to support the delivery of GM 'Streets for All' infrastructure, in line with the proposals in the GM Cycling and Walking Commissioner's Made to Move report7.
 In July 2018, funding for an initial 15 cycling and walking schemes across GM was approved.
 Schemes were approved in each GM district.
-Around 40 further schemes were judged to be at a good level of development at this point and further investment will likely be made soon.
+Around 40 further schemes were judged to be at a good level of development at this point and further investment will likely be made soon. - Funding of c£100m has been approved to provide additional Metrolink capacity, including the purchase of 27 additional trams.
+This investment will increase the resilience of the GM public transport network, contribute to the reduction of single occupancy car use (improving congestion and air quality), and link an increasing number of communities to one another and to employment and leisure opportunities.